Jonesville, Florida

-Rapid Growth
+Growth

 Over the past 40 years, Jonesville has become more populated as the city of Gainesville has continued to grow and residents have moved west towards less dense communities.
 Coinciding with the growth in the area population, Jonesville has seen an increase in both commercial developments and residential developments.

-Commercial Development
+Commercial development

 Commercial development has rapidly occurred in the 2010s, with new businesses in and around the Steeple Chase shopping plaza.
 Large-scale commercial developments have included the Town of Tioga development on pre-existing empty fields around the Steeple Chase Shopping Center, and the Arbor Greens center.
 Additional businesses are expected to move to the area as the population grows.
 Current agendas include the development of commercial/office space at the intersection of Newberry Road and NW 140th Terrace as well as expansion of commercial land in Town of Tioga.

-Notable Businesses

-Publix at the Steeple Chase Shopping Center, the headquarters for CAMPUS USA Credit Union, Sun Country Sports Center, Gainesville Health and Fitness West, West End Golf Club, Tioga Dental, and North Florida Emergency West are among the largest of the local businesses.

-Residential Development
+Residential development

 Many subdivisions have sprung up in the past decade or so in and around the Jonesville area.
 Older residential neighborhoods have been built since the 1970s.
 Some of these include Villages of West End, West End Golf View Estates, and Jockey Club.
 Large, more recent subdivisions include Amelia Fields, Town of Tioga, Arbor Greens, Turnberry Lake, Belmont, Strawberry Fields, and Wyndsong.
 Apartments and condos are also in the region.

-Community Services

-Alachua County Fire Rescue Station 24

-Located just north of Jonesville Park on County Road 241, the fire station serves the local area, but can be dispatched elsewhere as needed.
-A new station was built in 2011, and the old station has been abandoned since.